stori-es/stori_es-policy/stori_es-software_as_a_service_agreement.md

 **“Term”** is defined in Section 19(a).
 </li>
 <li>
-**“Terms of Service”** means the online policy currently available at [ TODO ] as it may be updated by CU from time to time.
+**“Terms of Service”** means the online policy currently available at [ https://github.com/stori-es/stori_es-policy/blob/master/stori_es-terms_of_service.md ] as it may be updated by CU from time to time.
 </li>
 <li>
 **“Updates”** means any updates that CU, at its sole discretion, decides will be incorporated into the Service or the Optional Software after the Effective Date, including any upgrades, enhancements, modifications, error corrections or bug fixes, additional features and functions.